Let’s break down two popular social media ad types to determine which one might be right for your brand and goals.

 - In-feed ads

 Depending on the content, paid social ads could have more of a call-to-action (CTA) message, and be part of a larger overall campaign.
-This could be anything from a general awareness campaign to a campaign around an event like a holiday sale or upcoming live webinar.
+This could be anything from a general awareness campaign to one focused on an event like a holiday sale or upcoming live webinar.

 What’s the difference between promoted posts and paid social ads?